Nissan 350Z: Background

-Concept Models
+Concept models

 240Z concept (1999)

 Nissan unveiled the 240Z concept car at the 1999 North American International Auto Show, then later at the Los Angeles Auto Expo.
 The concept was based primarily on a design sketch by Manny Baker of Nissan's California design studio.
 In a reference to the original, it was a bright orange two-seater with swept-back styling.
 It was a fully functional car with its 2.4 L 4-cylinder KA24DE engine from the Nissan Altima producing 200 bhp and 180 lbft of torque, and not the Z-car's traditional 6-cylinder engine.
 It was thought a less than worthy successor to the line.
 The designers used an original 240Z to provide inspiration and the concept was created in only 12 weeks.
 Automotive critics described "it would be cool but get a new model."
 This design served the intended purpose of creating interest, in the public and the corporation, for a new Z car.

 Design and layout

-The 350Z is a front-engine, rear-wheel-drive, two-door, two-seat sports car designed by Diane Allen, part of a design team led by Ajay Panchal of Nissan Design America in San Diego, California in 2000.
+The 350Z is a front mid engine, rear-wheel-drive, two-door, two-seat sports car primarily designed by Ajay Panchal, part of a design team led by Diane Allen of Nissan Design America in San Diego, California in 2000.
 This program was inspired by the successful reception to the 1998 240Z concept model.

 The vehicle has the long-hood short-deck design common to the Z-Car family.
 External design highlights include: sloping fastback style arched roof line, unique brushed aluminum door handles, high waistline, and bulging fenders that are pushed out to the corners of the vehicle.

 The Interior design has brushed aluminum accents.
 The main gauge pod is mounted directly to the steering column allowing its movement to coincide with steering wheel adjustments.
 Additional gauges are mounted in a center triple gauge cluster (similar to the 240Z/260Z/280Z).
-Touring models are equipped with the Bose sound system get a six CD changer and 8-inch Bose subwoofer mounted behind the driver's seat.
+Touring models are equipped with the Bose sound system, a six CD changer and a 8-inch Bose subwoofer mounted behind the driver's seat.
 The 350Z's interior does not have a conventional glove box, but has storage compartments located behind and between the two seats.